GameHackingDotOrg/artemis-ps2-archive/Core_Launcher/README.txt

  Tested working with core_launcher_nosyscallhook:
 	- The Golden Compass PAL
 	- Sims: Pets PAL

- Tested working but not responding to pad combo:
-	- Spiderwick Chronicles PAL (Needs to be launched with silent core)
-	- Burnout Dominator PAL

  Not working (I'm unable to start those game backups with CogSwap as well, there having the same symptoms):
 	- Spyro: The Eternal Knight PAL (pass loading screen, you can select language, sounds are garbage in video and freezes)